 What you can assume

-Instant at-home tests and PCR tests can both be useful and continue to be effective at identifying cases of omicron-variant illness.
-PCR tests are becoming harder to get, especially if you are uninsured, though you can get eight free instant tests through the mail.
+Rapid at-home tests and PCR tests can both be useful and continue to be effective at identifying cases of omicron-variant illness.
+PCR tests are becoming harder to get, especially if you are uninsured, though you can get eight free rapid tests through the mail.
 But it matters when you're using them and what you're trying to do, and omicron should change some of your testing procedures.

 Why we make this assumption